masyl/isomaton/doc/roadmap.md

 - Also auto-update Bob when coord changes
 - Set values with handler function that reveived a this for each items
 - Ensure the stage object state is disposable and doesnt need versionning
-- Filter() method with obj or with handler function
 - Rename the .select method to .find

 ### v0.12 BOB reversed is BOB